VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 * #### [No Skip k Nearest Neighbour (NS-kNN)](https://github.com/gtStyLab/NSkNN/blob/master/functions/NSkNNData_HM.m)
   * Used for imputation in dealing with missing values
   * Specifically designed to improve accuracy for values in data missing not at random (MNAR)
-  * Particularly useful for metabolite data where missing values can be due to Limit of Detection (LOD) levels in mass spectrometry (i.e these values are MNAR)
+  * Particularly useful for metabolite data where missing values can be due to Limit of Detection (LOD) levels in mass spectrometry (i.e., these values are MNAR)
 * #### Variance Inflation Factor (VIF) Testing
   * Used in conjunction with additional visualisation techniques mentioned below to test for multicollinearity
 * #### Principal Component Analysis (PCA)